 The Core Strategy and Borough Design Guide include policies to encourage accessibility and sustainable patterns of living with "connected networks with a choice of routes" to encourage pedestrian and cycle use but also to apply to vehicular movement where possible.
+Furthermore, the council's travel planning measures such as 'My Journey' are designed to advocate sustainable choices which can lead to the promotion of walking routes.
+This can encourage people to walk rather than drive to facilities if they realise that they are closer than they initially thought.

-From the graph below it shows that the majority of residents felt that shops, pubs/restaurants, play areas and bus stops were are a reasonable walking distance from their home.
-However, a large proportion of residents felt that primary schools and community centres were not close by.
+There was a positive response about whether residents knew which transport options are available to them, with 84% of residents believing they did.
+Continuing, the majority of residents felt that bus stops, shops and park/sport fields were are a reasonable walking distance from their home.
+However, a large proportion of residents felt that libraries and pharmacies were not close by; this can be shown from the graph overleaf.